 5. Alternative therapies

 Massage therapy and TTouch are also great for giving relief to dogs with arthritis.
-The good news is you can learn both massage and TTouch techniques yourself (I found some reference books through Amazon, and I’m sure YouTube also has some great videos).
+The good news is you can learn massage and TTouch techniques yourself.
+I found some reference books through Amazon, and I’m sure YouTube also has some great videos.
 Once you learn these techniques, you can do them anytime your dog is in discomfort.
-Both are gentle ways to help your dog feel better, and I can tell you from experience (I’ve used them for Cleo and other dogs that were in pain) that both seem to be very effective.
+Both are gentle ways to help your dog feel better, and from personal experience, both seem very effective.

 So, there you have it: 5 ways to ease your dog’s arthritis naturally.
 Give these ideas a try–your senior dog will thank you!